How to understand your business energy bills and work out what the charges mean

 If you’re with another supplier, your bill may be laid out slightly differently, but all of the same information should be on there.
 If not, you should get in touch with your supplier.

-1. Bill date, bill number, and VAT number - Your account number can usually be found somewhere near the top of your bill, and is used by your supplier to identify you as a customer.
+1. Bill date, bill number, and VAT number - Your account number can usually be found near the top of your bill.
+This number is used by your supplier to identify you as a customer.
 It’s handy to make a note of this, as you’ll need it when contacting your supplier directly.
 The VAT number is the number that your supplier has on record for your business’s registered VAT number.
 If it isn't right, let your supplier know as you may be overpaying or underpaying VAT.

 2. Account number and supplier contact details - This is a unique number used to help identify your account.
 This section should also show your supplier's contact details.
 If you need to query any aspect of your account or make a complaint to your supplier, you can find contact details on your bill.
 Most suppliers will also include separate contact details depending on your query type.
 For example, if you wanted to inform your supplier that you’re moving premises, a separate contact number should be listed.